ADirin/OTP1_LectureMaterial/week3_Junit/Lecture_Assignment/Indv_HomeAssignment2.md

 ## Objective:
 - To deepen your understanding of array comparison in unit tests using JUnit, specifically focusing on the assertArrayEquals method.
 You will work with both single-dimensional and multi-dimensional arrays.

- Based on the following test case your have  to design and develop the actual class that these test cases are prepared.
+ *'Your Task:** Based on the following test case your have  to design and develop the actual class that these test cases are prepared.

 ```java
 import static org.junit.jupiter.api.Assertions.assertArrayEquals;